 What we will do:

-- We write to the UK State Authorities about your State Pension
+- Write to the UK State Authorities about your State Pension

 - We write to UK Employers about Employer’s Pension